scheinerman/SimplexTableaux.jl/docs/src/solve.md

 ## Simplex Method Solution

-Given a tableau, use `simplex_solve!` to have the computer do all the steps to produce an optimal solution to a linear program.
+Given a tableau, use `simplex_solve!` to have the computer perform all the steps to produce an optimal solution to a linear program.

 ```
 julia> T